 What are enchiladas?

-- Simple, healthy recipe.
-This recipe is easy to prepare and make and is loaded with veggies for a healthier meal.
+- Simple recipe.
+This recipe is easy to prepare and make on a busy weeknight and is loaded with veggies.

 This recipe uses ground turkey, veggies and spices you will typically find in Mexican-style dishes such as chili and tacos.
 A few ingredient notes:

-- Bell peppers- you'll need 2 bell peppers, any colors will work, whatever you have on hand or prefer.
+- Bell pepper- you'll need 2 bell peppers, any color will work, use whatever you already have on hand in the fridge or your favorite kind.

-- Zucchini- we're using one diced zucchini in these turkey enchiladas to add some more veggies to the recipe.
+- Zucchini- one diced zucchini is added to these turkey enchiladas to add some more veggies to the recipe.
+Feel free to omit this.

-- Enchilada sauce- I personally love Whole Foods' 365 brand red enchilada sauce because of the real food ingredients.
-You can use your favorite brand or make a homemade enchilada sauce.
+- Enchilada sauce- I personally love Whole Foods' 365 brand red enchilada sauce because of the minimal ingredients but can use your favorite brand or make a homemade enchilada sauce.

 - Tortillas- I recommend soft flour tortillas, corn & wheat combo tortillas or Siete Cassava flour tortillas.
 I don't recommend corn tortillas as they tend to crack when rolled.